hull/hull-node/README.md

 app.listen(port);
 ```

 The connector is a simple HTTP application served from public address.
-It could be implemented in any way and in any technological stack unless it implements the same API.
+It can be implemented in any way and in any technological stack as long as it implements the same API.

-Yet to ease the connector development and to extract common code base the `hull-node` library comes with the **Hull.Connector** toolkit which simplify the process of building new connector by a set of helpers and utilities which follows the same convention.
+Yet to ease the connector development and to extract common code base the `hull-node` library comes with the **Hull.Connector** toolkit which simplifies the process of building a Connector with a set of helpers and utilities.

 ## Initialization